8ctopus/pigeon-invoice/README.md

-# Pigeon invoices
+# The pigeon invoice

-A php package to create pdf and html invoices.
+The pigeon is a php package to create pdf and html invoices.

 ![invoice demo screenshot](screenshot.png)